 According to some accounts, blue was originally the color associated with the holiday, but over time green became more popular due to Ireland’s nickname as “The Emerald Isle”, the green in the Irish flag, and the clover that St. Patrick used in his teachings about Catholicism.

 And that concludes our history lesson for today.
 HA.

 They’re salty, crunchy, and fun; perfect for an after school snack or lunchbox.
 Or midnight snack.
 What?

 And thank goodness the color green was adopted by St. Patty’s Day, because blue pesto just wouldn’t be right.

 Shamrock Wonton Crackers

-Using a 2 1/2-inch shamrock cookie cutter, punch out shapes from each wonton wrapper.
-Place on the baking sheets; brush with pesto and sprinkle with a little salt.
+- Using a 2 1/2-inch shamrock cookie cutter, punch out shapes from each wonton wrapper.
+Place on the baking sheets; brush with pesto and sprinkle with a pinch of salt.

-Bake for about 8 minutes or until edges are golden brown.
-Let cool, then store in an airtight container for up to 3 days.
+- Bake for about 8 minutes or until edges are golden brown.
+Let cool and enjoy!